 Step 4: File Certificate of Organization with the Utah Department of Commerce

-To make your LLC official, you’ll need to file a certificate of organization with the state.
+To make your LLC official, you’ll need to file a Certificate of Organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Utah.
-The articles of organization include information about your LLC, such as its address, owners, and registered agent information.
+The Certificate of Organization include information about your LLC, such as its address, owners, and registered agent information.

 Step 5: Create an Operating Agreement